Jordie Barrett

-Jordan Matthew Barrett (born 17 February 1997) is a New Zealand-born rugby union player who currently plays as a centre or fullback for Irish side Leinster in the United Rugby Championship.
+Jordan Matthew Barrett (born 17 February 1997) is a New Zealand-born rugby union player who currently plays as a centre or fullback for New Zealand side the Hurricanes in Super Rugby.
 He represents New Zealand internationally.

-He previously played for Canterbury, the Hurricanes in Super Rugby and Taranaki in the Bunnings NPC.
+He previously played for Canterbury and Taranaki in the National Provincial Championship, as well as Leinster in the United Rugby Championship.

 Early life

 Born and raised in a rugby household, his older brothers Beauden, Scott and Kane also went on to become professional rugby players.
 His father Kevin 'Smiley' Barrett was an uncompromising loose forward for Taranaki, playing 167 games for the amber and blacks.
 Jordie played in the Canterbury Metro senior rugby tournament for Lincoln University.
 He also represented his school, Francis Douglas Memorial College just like his brothers before him.

 Barrett was a member of the New Zealand Under 20 team which participated in the 2016 World Rugby Under 20 Championship in England where he made 3 appearances in total scoring 52 points including one try.
 He played for the New Zealand under-20 side in May 2016 in the Oceania Championship on the Gold Coast against Australia.